FusionAuth/fusionauth-site/CONTRIBUTING.md

   <PlanBlurbApi plan="enterprise" feature="this feature" />
   ```

-### Screenshots
+### Generative Screenshots

 > [!NOTE]
 > Migration still in progress.

-Screenshots in the docs are generated automatically from a headless browser pointed at a local FusionAuth instance using [astro-better-declarative-screenshots](https://better-static-sites.github.io/docs/ui/declarative-screenshots/).
+Screenshots in the docs are generated automatically from a headless browser pointed at a local FusionAuth instance using [astro-better-declarative-screenshots](https://better-static-sites.github.io/content/declarative-screenshots/).
 Docker, the FusionAuth container, and a PostgreSQL database all start automatically when you run the screenshot command.

 #### Setup